 Volume: 4,900 km³

 Lake Michigan, which borders Wisconsin, Illinois, Indiana, and Michigan, is the third largest of the American Great Lakes by surface area at 58,000 km².
 Interestingly, Lake Michigan is the largest lake in the world that is situated completely in one country.
-Within the Great Lakes, Michigan is the second largest by volume at 4,900 km³.
+Within the Great Lakes, Michigan is the second largest by total water volume at 4,900 km³.
 Lake Michigan is connected to its neighbor Lake Huron.